ACCESS AT RIVERSIDE

 SOCIAL STORIES, MEET & GREETS AND SPECIAL SEATING REQUESTS

-Social stories for each of our venues are available for download below.
-Social stories specific to our relaxed performances are available to download from the appropriate show pages on our website.
-Upon request, we may be able to provide other services other than those listed, to help make your groups visit more comfortable.
-These could include arranging a meet your seat or meet & greet with the cast, to allow your group time to become familiar with their surroundings.
+Guides for each of our venues are available for download from our website on the Accessibility page.
+Social stories specific to relaxed performances are available to download from the appropriate show pages on our website.
+Upon request, we may be able to provide services other than those listed, to help make your groups visit more comfortable.
+These could include arranging a meet your seat or meet and greet with the cast, to allow your group time to become familiar with their surroundings.
 With notification, arrangements can be made for you to be seated early or near to an exit as an additional support measure.

 Simply contact us with any request you might have and we’ll do our best to arrange it.